 Our previous Life After Stroke Grant partnership

 In 2014, we were delighted to be chosen by Royal Mail to be their Charity of the Year.
 They incredibly raised over £2 million for our charity.
 Every penny has been awarded to stroke survivors in financial hardship through our grant programme, to help them rebuild their lives after stroke.

-Over five years we provided 9,224 grants, which were a lifeline for many stroke survivors, helping them to rebuild their lives after stroke.
+Over five years, we provided almost 8,000 grants, which were a lifeline for many stroke survivors, helping them to rebuild their lives after stroke.
 We’d like to say a huge thank you to Royal Mail for their support, and also to all those who help to raise awareness of the grants and helped stroke survivors to access them.
 With your support we were able to help people with their recovery.
 Read on to find out how a Life After Stroke Grant supported Chris.

 While the funding has come to an end, our charity’s services will continue to connect stroke survivors, families and carers who need financial support with external grant providers to help them rebuild their lives after stroke.

 How a Life After Stroke Grant can help - Chris's story

 Chris was working as a multi-media designer.
 As a very creative and artistic person, she enjoyed lots of hobbies, from crafting miniatures to working with wood and textiles.
 But in June 2018, she was struck by stroke.
 This resulted in significant cognitive challenges, including difficulty with concentration and memory, mobility issues, and visual impairment.
 And in 2019, Chris had to retire from her career on the grounds of medical ill-health.

 "My days were filled with just watching grass sway," she remembers.
 "I could not read or watch TV or follow conversation.
 Slowly this has been coming back to me, with the urge to be creative once again."